-Recent methods that suggest sterilisation of jars at home can be done by baking them in an oven, microwaving them or putting them through the dishwasher are actively discouraged by food authorities.
+Suggestions that sterilisation of jars at home can be done by baking them in an oven, microwaving them or putting them through the dishwasher are actively discouraged by food authorities.
 Sterilisation requires temperatures above 212 F / 100 C for a period of time.
-You can't guarantee that that condition has been met with the above methods.
+You can’t guarantee that that condition has been met with the above methods.
 Only boiling water or a pressure canner can absolutely guarantee that temperature in a home environment.

 Wash jars first with soap and hot water, then rinse well, or, put through dishwasher.
 Put jars standing up in boiling water.
 The water should be 1 inch (2 1/2 cm) above the top of jars.